mariebissell/mariebissell.github.io/_pages/about.md

 In my spare time
 ======
-I enjoy crocheting, hiking, and birds.
+I enjoy crocheting, baseball, and birds.